-- The Eastern Navajo Agency Council (fite "Council") is comprised of duly elected officials among the thirty-one chapters of the Eastern Navajo Agency having the power and authority to consider, approve, and support by resolution activities and proposals benefiting the people of and communities of the Eastern Navajo Agency, and - 2) Pursuant to 2 NNC § 861, the Eastern Navajo Land Commission was established for the purpose of coordinating efforts of resolving land-related issues with federal, state, county, and other local authorities and private interests throughout the Eastern Navajo Agency; and - 3) Pursuant to the federal Indian Land Consolidation Act of 1984 and identification of the Navajo Land Consolidation Plan approved by Resolution CMY-23-88 which was further approved by the BIA, the Navajo Nation has made efforts and intends to continue work toward consolidating lands within the main part of the Eastern Navajo Agency area and the satellite reservations of Alamo, Ramah, and Tohajiilee; and - 4) The Council is cognizance of the numerous problems created by the differing land statuses in the Bastern Navajo Agency from programmatic human services, law and range enforcement, land use Rights-of-Way approval, much needed other land use approvals; and - The Council strongly encourages the Eastern Navajo Land Commission, the Navajo Land Department, and appropriate Navajo Nation Council standing committees to work towards the land consolidation goal; and - 6) The Council is informed about the potential land exchange known as the "Navajo Exchange Legislative Initiative", or "NEL!", involving conversion of BLM and Public Land Order 2198 into Tribal Trust status.
-The Council has been aware of the Navajo Nation-BLM-BLA Tri-Party Agreement talks since the 1980s to resolve land use issues as well as work out exchange measures so the consolidation efforts could be realized, and to that end, the Council is very supportive of NEL! and thereby requests federal authorities to act favorably of the exchange.
+The Eastern Navajo Agency Council (the "Council") is comprised of duly elected officials among the thirty-one chapters of the Eastern Navajo Agency having the power and authority to consider, approve, and support by resolution activities and proposals benefiting the people of and communities of the Eastern Navajo Agency; and

+2) Pursuant to 2 NNC § 861, the Eastern Navajo Land Commission was established for the purpose of coordinating efforts of resolving land-related issues with federal, state, county, and other local authorities and private interests throughout the Eastern Navajo Agency; and 3) Pursuant to the federal Indian Land Consolidation Act of 1984 and identification of the Navajo Land Consolidation Plan approved by Resolution CMY-23-88 which was further approved by the BIA, the Navajo Nation has made efforts and intends to continue work toward consolidating lands within the main part of the Eastern Navajo Agency area and the satellite reservations of Alamo, Ramah, and Tohajillee; and 4) The Council is cognizance of the numerous problems created by the differing land statuses in the Eastern Navajo Agency from programmatic human services, law and range enforcement, land use Rights-of-Way approval, much needed other land use approvals; and 5) The Council strongly encourages the Eastern Navajo Land Commission, the Navajo Land Department, and appropriate Navajo Nation Council standing committees to work towards the land consolidation goal; and 6) The Council is informed about the potential land exchange known as the "Navajo Exchange Legislative Initiative", or "NELI", involving conversion of BLM and Public Land Order 2198 into Tribal Trust status.
+The Council has been aware of the Navajo Nation-BLM-BIA Tri-Party Agreement talks since the 1980s to resolve land use issues as well as work out exchange measures so the consolidation efforts could be realized, and to that end, the Council is very supportive of NELI and thereby requests federal authorities to act favorably of the exchange.

-The Eastern Navajo Agency Council, hereby, approves and supports the Navajo Nation's work and effort on federal logislation to restore certain BLM and PLO-2198 Lands to Navajo Tribal Trust.
+The Eastern Navajo Agency Council, hereby, approves and supports the Navajo Nation's work and effort on federal legislation to restore certain BLM and PLO-2198 Lands to Navajo Tribal Trust.

-I hereby certify that the forgoing resolution was duly considered by the Bastern Agency Navajo Council at a duly called meeting in Lybrook School, Counselors, Navajo Nation (NM), at which a quorum was present, and the same was passed by a vote of in 20 favor, 22 opposed, and 21 abstained, this 6th day of ohimy Johnson, ENAC President copfeed by: Orlean Char othy Rogers, Secretary dreas
+I hereby certify that the forgoing resolution was duly considered by the Eastern Agency Navajo Council at a duly called meeting in Lybrook School, Counselors, Navajo Nation (NM), at which a quonum was present, and the same was passed by a vote of in $\underline{80}$ favor, $\underline{02}$ opposed, and $\underline{02}$ abstained, this 6th day of June, 2009.

-Motioned by: David Lea
+Motioned by: David Cur